• About

 To be sure, Samsung Electronics Co Ltd has sold smart watches with mobile data connectivity since 2014, but the first devices were bulky and suffered from poor battery life because the data connection consumed extra power.
 They also require a separate phone number.

-Apple claims its new Series 3, on the other hand, will have up to 18 hours of battery life and is just a fraction of a millimeter thicker that its previous Series 2.
-And it will have the same phone number as a customer’s iPhone, which will still be required for the initial set up of the watch.
+Apple claims its new Series 3, on the other hand, will have up to 18 hours of battery life and is just a fraction of a millimetre thicker than its previous Series 2.
+And it will have the same phone number as a customer’s iPhone, which will still be required for the initial set-up of the watch.

 Apple said that all four major U.S. carriers will offer service for the watch, and AT&T Inc and T-Mobile US Inc both said it would cost an extra $10 a month.